jax-ml/jax/docs/developer.md

 ```

 To build `jaxlib` with CUDA support, use `python build/build.py --enable_cuda`;
-to build with TPU support, use `python build/build.py --enable_tpu`.
+to build with TPU support, use `python build/build.py`.

 See `python build/build.py --help` for configuration options, including ways to
 specify the paths to CUDA and CUDNN, which you must have installed.
 Here